TBillTech/RichYAML/README.md

 A Custom Editor with a Webview shows a two-pane UI: YAML source (Monaco or the built-in editor) + rich preview.
 Use message passing to sync changes.

 Equations: embed MathLive in the webview—author in a mathfield, store canonical MathJSON back into the YAML; use Compute Engine for validation/simplification and LaTeX round-trip.
+Optional `override` (string or string array) forces listed symbols to be treated as plain variables instead of known constants during LaTeX→MathJSON parsing.

 Charts: render from YAML → Vega-Lite spec → vega-embed.
 Support inline arrays or file: URI for CSV/JSON; add a resolver to load local workspace files into the webview.